groupdocs-editor/GroupDocs.Editor-Products/content/editor/net/_index.en.md

 overview:
   enable: true
   title: "GroupDocs.Editor for .NET at a glance"
-  description: "API to edit, translate, and save documents, slides, and diagrams in .NET applications."
+  description: "API to edit, convert, and save documents, spreadsheets, slides, and e-books in .NET applications."
   features:
     # feature loop
     - title: "Effortlessly edit multiple documents in C#"